 STEP ONE The student must discuss their concerns and reasons with their subject teacher.

-STEP TWO If the student is not satisfied with the outcome of this discussion they need to fill in an Assessment Appeal Form (see the end of this booklet) and hand this to the Principal's Nominee (Yvonne Vujcich) within five days of receiving their verified grade.
-STEP THREE If the student does not agree with the decision made at step two, the student has a further two days to appeal to the Principal (David Rogers).
+STEP TWO If the student is not satisfied with the outcome of this discussion they need to fill in an

+Assessment Appeal Form (see the end of this booklet) and hand this to the Principal's two days to appeal to the Principal (David Rogers).
 His decision will be final.